My Money Management Routine

 Tools

-1. Copilot - This is a money tracking app that I created an entire YouTube video about, so I won’t go into great detail here.
-That video is largely still accurate, but since it was published, Mint, a previously popular budgeting tool, went defunct and Copilot now has a desktop version in addition to its mobile app.
+Copilot - This is a money tracking app that I created an entire YouTube video about, so I won’t go into great detail here.
+That video is largely still accurate, but since it was published, Mint has gone extinct and Copilot now has a desktop version in addition to its mobile app.
 If you’re nervous to commit to this paid application, you can try it free for 2 months using my code A6M9T6.
 (This isn’t sponsored; it’s the referral program every paid user has access to.)

-2. Spreadsheet - I use a unique-to-me spreadsheet that provides both monthly and year-to-date views of my financial position.
-There are tabs for monthly account balances, income, expenses, and savings, and it also provides insights like my save rate, investment return rate, and overall net worth.
+Spreadsheet - I use a unique-to-me spreadsheet that provides both monthly and year-to-date views of my financial position.
+There are tabs for monthly checking and brokerage account balances, income, expenses, and savings, and it provides insights into my save rate, investment return rate, and overall net worth.
 Interested in creating your own?
 You don’t need anything too fancy, and I provide step-by-step instructions for getting started at the end of this article.

 Daily